saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 pprint.pprint(mlag_d)
 ```

-Now we run the script in interactive mode making it easy to check some additional details:
+When we run this script, we get the following:

 ```python
 {'config': {'domain_id': None,